cugbtang/cugbtang/README.md

 ### Hi there 👋

-:grinning: designed to the best SRE
+:grinning:  To be the best SRE
 <!--
 **cugbtang/cugbtang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.